salesforce/lwc-rfcs/text/0000-module-resolution.md

 An important topic to understand first is how module resolution works today in different technologies and host environments.

-JavaScript did not had built-in support for modules, but the community has created impressive work-arounds over the years.
-The two most important (and unfortunately incompatible) standards are: CommonJS (used fundamentally by Node - with some extra semantics) and AMD (Asyncronous module definition), used by RequireJs and a lot of other bundlers.
+JavaScript did not have built-in support for modules, but the community has created impressive work-arounds over the years.
+The two most important (and unfortunately incompatible) standards are: CommonJS (used fundamentally by Node - with some extra semantics) and AMD (Asynchronous Module Definition), used by RequireJs and a lot of other bundlers.

 Note that there are other non-standard formats, loaders and tools like UMD, SystemJS, IIFE, etc, which are interesting for you know and understand but are out of the scope for this proposal.